Deden199/launcxbaru/docs/services/payment.md

 - `GET /order/:id` – retrieve order details.
 - `GET /order/:id/status` – check payment status.

+## Callback Requirements

+Callbacks from payment providers must include a payment identifier and are processed only for specific event types.

+### Payment ID

+Include the payment ID in one of the following fields: `data.id`, `data.paymentSessionId`, or `paymentSessionId`.
+Callbacks missing these fields are rejected.

+### Allowed events

+Only callbacks with these events are processed:

+- `PAYMENT.PROCESSING`
+- `PAYMENT.PAID`
+- `CHARGE.SUCCESS`
+- `PAYMENT.CANCELLED`
+- `PAYMENT.TEST`

+Other events are ignored.

 ## Dependencies
 - Prisma Client for persistence.
 - Provider SDKs and HTTP requests via `axios`.